William Perrin Nicolson House: History

-The house was built in 1891 by William Perrin Nicolson as a wedding present for his bride, Carolyn Crane.
+The house was built in 1891 by surgeon William Perrin Nicolson as a wedding present for his bride, Carolyn Crane.
 The building was designed by regionally renowned master architect Walter T. Downing in the Eclectic Colonial Revival style.
 Downing designed many public buildings and churches, such as Sacred Heart Church (1877–98) but his most unusual and impressive works were his residential designs where his eclectic and individualistic style shines through.

 The house was listed on the National Register of Historic Places in 1977, and is a City of Atlanta Landmark Building and Site (1989).
 One reason for its listing is that it is now a relatively rare surviving example of W.T.
 Downing's residential work, being one of only five of his houses in Atlanta still extant, and it is the only one reflecting the distinctive style that he developed in his designs commissioned in the 1890s.

 The listing included two contributing buildings.

 The property is documented by several interior and exterior photos in Downing's book titled Domestic Architecture.

-William Perrin Nicolson died in 1928 and the house remained in the Nicolson family until in 1982.
+William Perrin Nicolson died at the house on April 4, 1928, and the house remained in the Nicolson family until in 1982.